 issues related to security and privacy (e.g., sensitive information being exposed, data breaches)

 difficulty in managing client portals (e.g., cluttered interface)

 potential compatibility issues with other plugins or themes

 a limitation on customization options

 problems with integrations (e.g., depending on the plugin, challenges to manage contacts or integrate third-party services

-How to create a client portal for your WordPress site
+How to create a customer portal in WordPress

 As mentioned before, creating a client portal for WordPress isn’t difficult.
 However, the specifics of how to get your client portal up and running depend on the WordPress plugin you use, but overall, the steps to follow come down to:

 Finding your preferred client portal plugin (on their website or on the official WordPress plugins page)